apache/pekko-grpc/README.md

 * Model classes (using plain protoc for Java or scalapb for Scala)
 * The API (as an interface for Java or a trait for Scala), expressed in Pekko Streams `Source`s
-* On the server side, code to create an Pekko HTTP route based on your implementation of the API
+* On the server side, code to create a Pekko HTTP route based on your implementation of the API
 * On the client side, a client for the API.

 ## Project structure